-One of the surprising and pleasant effects that the incremental method can have is that the cost of some functionalities decreases over time.
-The following factors can cause this.
+One of the surprising and pleasant effects that the incremental method can have is that the price of some functionalities decreases over time!
+The following can cause this:

-Well-designed (refactored), simple code in which no duplication is allowed often presents the developer with opportunities to reuse significant parts of the code, which makes new features easier to implement.
-Over time we learn to better understand the problem domain, the design, and the software.
-We see new abstractions, simpler ways to solve problems, and better ways to apply our designs.
+- Well-designed (refactored), simple code where no duplication is allowed often presents the developer with opportunities to reuse significant parts of the code, which makes new features easier to implement. - Over time we learn to better understand the problem domain, the design and the software.
+We see new abstractions, simpler ways to solve problems and better ways to apply our designs.

-So, we find another heuristic for selecting the incremental method: Use the incremental method when you expect to learn more so that you can make better decisions later.
+So, we find another heuristic to select the incremental

+method: use the incremental method when you expect to learn more, so that you can make better decisions later.
 This applies especially to situations where requirements are unclear or changing.